JNRowe/vim-configs/autoload/filetypes.rst

     This only works when your buffer contains headers, such as when neomutt_’s ``edit_headers`` option is set.
-If your buffer doesn’t contain headers, then this will simply insert a body line to your email.
+If your buffer doesn’t contain headers, then this will simply insert a body line in to your email.

 Insert a |git| trailer::